akshatsinha2002/firehound_thread_format/README.md

                                               # FIRE BURNS AND PHOENIX HOUNDS

-Use this thread.txt and fh_banner.png for posting your thread. :)
+Use this thread_format.txt and fh_banner.png for posting your thread. :)